[ Switch to styled version → ]

 The validator checks the following claims:

-For RS256 tokens, the registry fetches the provider’s JSON Web Key Set (JWKS) to get public keys for signature verification.
+For RS256 tokens, the registry fetches the provider’s JSON Web Key Set (JWKS) to obtain public keys for signature verification.
 JWKS responses are cached.

 If the JWKS endpoint is unreachable and the cache has expired, validation fails.
-The registry does not accept unverified tokens.
+The registry does not fall back to accepting unverified tokens.

 The validator enforces the expected algorithm based on configuration to prevent algorithm confusion attacks.
 The `alg` header in the JWT must match the configured algorithm.

 For systems that do not support OIDC or SAML, a webhook identity provider can be configured.
-The registry sends an agent’s credentials to an HTTP endpoint, which returns an approval or rejection.
+The registry sends the agent’s credentials to an HTTP endpoint, which returns an approval or rejection.

 {